aparajita/capacitor-biometric-auth-demo/README.md

 # capacitor-biometric-auth-demo&nbsp;&nbsp;[![GitHub version](https://badge.fury.io/gh/aparajita%2Fcapacitor-biometric-auth-demo.svg)](https://badge.fury.io/gh/aparajita%2Fcapacitor-biometric-auth-demo)

-This [Ionic](https://ionicframework.com) application provides a demo of all of the capacibilities of the [capacitor-biometric-auth](https://github.com/aparajita/capacitor-biometric-auth) Capacitor plugin.
+This [Ionic 8](https://ionicframework.com) application provides a demo of all of the capabilities of the [capacitor-biometric-auth](https://github.com/aparajita/capacitor-biometric-auth) Capacitor plugin.

 It’s also a good example of: